katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-To save a specific PDF page as a image.
+To save a specific PDF page as an image.
 By default, the images are saved to your **Project Folder\Data Files\Temp**.
 ### Parameters

 <table width="854">